nfrappart/nfrappart.github.io/_posts/2022-01-20-keep-it-dry-use-modules.markdown

 }
 ```

 With the code above, by just editing the local named `vms`, you can deploy as much vm as you want with only one module call.
+In a future post, we'll use json as input for locals.

 ## Version your modules
 If you pay attention to the `source`attribute, you'll see that it ends with a reference.
 This reference is a git tag.
 You could use a commit serial instead it'd work the same.